HaydnSeek/ripple/README.md

   <image width="600px" src="ripple-logo.png"/>
 </p>

-> GhostFlags is a simple, open-source feature flagging tool that securely delivers a centralized JSON configuration via a single, encrypted DNS TXT record for ultra-fast, serverless evaluations.
+> Ripple is a simple, open-source feature flagging tool that securely delivers a centralized JSON configuration via a single, encrypted DNS TXT record for ultra-fast, serverless evaluations.

 It delivers feature flags with **sub-10ms latency** and **zero infrastructure** by reading a single, encrypted configuration from your existing DNS provider.